Compagnie Générale Transatlantique: Reconstruction of the fleet (1945–1960)

 For Jean Marie, the task was enormous.
-The Île-de-France being under restoration, and the other large ships of the company being sunk, the company could not ensure its transatlantic service.
+The Île-de-France being under restoration, and the other large ships of the company having been sunk, the company could not restore its transatlantic service immediately.
 It therefore recovered ships that can be recovered, starting with SS De Grasse, which was put back into service in 1947.
 SS Île-de-France joined it in 1949.
-In order to replace the loss of the SS Normandie, the United States ceded to the company a liner taken from Germany, SS Europa, which was renamed as SS Liberté.
-An accident in the port of Le Havre before its overhaul resulted in it being half-sunk.
-The Liberté, completely overhauled at the Chantiers de Penhoët, only entered service in 1950.
+In order to replace the loss of the Normandie, the United States ceded to the company a liner taken from Germany, SS Europa, which was renamed SS Liberté.
+The Liberté was taken to the port of Le Havre for refitting, but it collided with the wreck of Paris during a storm, causing it to be half-sunk.
+It was raised and towed to the Ateliers et Chantiers de Saint-Nazaire Penhoët shipyard in Saint-Nazaire to complete its refitting.
+It entered service in 1950.

-In order to replace the large number of cargo ships lost in the war, the company notably received a total of thirty-two liberty ships.
+In order to replace the large number of cargo ships lost in the war, the company received a total of thirty-two liberty ships.
 The French government also funded the building of some freighters.
-For the reconstruction of the France and in particular of its ports, the Transat transported many tons of freight.
-The transport of goods became its main activity in this period.
+For the reconstruction of France and its ports, the CGT transported many tons of freight.
+The transport of goods became its main activity during this period.
 On April 14, 1947, the company fell victim to another disaster.
-Grandcamp, one of its Liberty ships, detonated its cargo of ammonium nitrate in the Texas City disaster, killing at least 581 people in the deadliest industrial disaster of that period.
+The cargo of ammonium nitrate on Grandcamp, one of its Liberty ships, detonated in the Texas City disaster, killing at least 581 people in the deadliest industrial disaster of that period.

 In 1950, the company acquired the Compagnie générale transsaharienne, which operated land and air transport across the Sahara.
-In the area of passenger traffic, the recovery was taking place gradually.
+In the area of passenger traffic, recovery was gradual.
 At first slow at the end of the 1940s, it grew stronger the following decade.
-In 1952, SS Liberté and SS Île-de-France carried more passengers than the number that the five largest ships in the fleet had taken aboard in 1938.
+In 1952, SS Liberté and SS Île-de-France carried more passengers than the number that the five largest ships in the fleet had carried in 1938.
 The Antilles routes and North African route, despite the growing importance of air transport, managed to benefit from a stable customer base.
-The management of the company, and in particular its president Jean Marie, remained however convinced that aircraft and ocean liner were called upon to serve complementary roles: the aircraft providing a fast transport, and the ocean line providing a voyage that was comfortable for more passengers.
+The management of the company, especially its president Jean Marie, remained however convinced that aircraft and ocean liner were called upon to serve complementary roles: the aircraft providing a fast transport, and the ocean line providing a voyage that was comfortable for more passengers.
 The figures seemed, at first, to prove him right.
 The number of passengers was increasing, and the share of the aircraft remained moderate.